edunad/free-internet-break-filters/README.md

 > "What if, the hosting websites are forced by law to **de-obfuscate** the code and then filter it?"
 - If that happens, then the repository key would need to be hosted somewere else.
 This would then break the hosting website, and you would be required to use a **program** to manage pull requests using your machine.

-## Contributing
+### Contributing
 > "This concept is flawed!"
 - It's great you found a flaw!
 This is only a concept, it's far from being the perfect solution.
 - Feel free to create a pull request with a different proposition / concept and place it inside a file on this repository, then add that file to the **Different propositions**.
+If the proposition is then voted to be the most correct one, it will then replace the old concept